 - Satisfies urge to suckle: Some babies have excessive urges for sucking that may not be satisfied by breastfeeding.
 It may also not be possible for you to offer your breast at all times of the day.
 The baby pacifier can be quite useful in such moments.

-What are the Cons of Pacifier?
+What Are the Cons of a Pacifier?

 Below are some of the side effects of pacifier use:

 - Increased risk of ear infections: Sucking onto a pacifier leads to fluid collection in the ears which may increase the risk of ear infections in babies.
 However, this risk is lower in babies who are under 6 months of age.

 - Nipple confusion: This is a major issue that most new mothers are concerned about.
 When a baby gets habituated to sucking on a pacifier, there is a chance that they may struggle to adjust to sucking from the breast.
 To avoid this, it is best to establish a regular routine of breastfeeding or nursing your baby.
 This can then be followed up with an introduction to the binky.
 It is important to note that once the baby is well adapted to feeding, which happens within 1 month of birth, nipple confusion is a rare possibility.

 - Dependence: Some children are so dependent on pacifiers that they are not comfortable without it.
 The use of a baby pacifier should thus be limited.